Trip.com Group Limited (TCOM) Stock: A Closer Look at the Market Potential - News Heater

 Many brokerage firms have already submitted their reports for TCOM stocks, with JP Morgan repeating the rating for TCOM by listing it as a “Overweight.”
 The predicted price for TCOM in the upcoming period, according to JP Morgan is $50 based on the research report published on July 31, 2023 of the current year 2023.

-During the last 5 trading sessions, TCOM fell by -5.84%, which changed the moving average for the period of 200-days by +53.63% in comparison to the 20-day moving average, which settled at $39.43.
-In addition, Trip.com Group Limited saw 9.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TCOM rose by +5.25%, which changed the moving average for the period of 200-days by +46.04% in comparison to the 20-day moving average, which settled at $39.50.
+In addition, Trip.com Group Limited saw 15.16% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TCOM